KUMBAKONAM

 Adi Kumbeshwara

-Venkatamakhim notices another procession from the Adi Kumbeshwarar temple.
-This was the temple that Sri Purandara Dasa had visited, and indeed every Dasa Kriti that Venkata learns is like another piece of puzzle falls into place.
+Venkatamakhim then recalls the procession from the Adi Kumbeshwarar temple.
+This was the temple that Sri Purandara Dasa had visited, and indeed every Dasa Kriti is a treasured piece in Venkata’s vast knowledge.
+The song he sings now tells the story of the temple itself.
+The place where Lord Shiva shot an arrow, breaking a Kumba pot, from which civilization grew.

 Sarangapani

-Through the tallest gopuram of Sarangapani comes the procession of Maha Vishnu, or Aara Amudan.
-Venkatamakhim gazes up at that gopuram and remembers the determination and diligence of Sri Lakshmi Narayana Swami.
+From under the tallest gopuram of Kumbakonam, the Sarangapani temple, comes the procession of Maha Vishnu, or Aara Amudan.
+Venkatamakhim remembers gazing up at the lord…determination and diligence of Sri Lakshmi Narayana Swami.

 Kalyanasundareshwara

-• From Thirunallur, come the procession of Nataraja.
+Then from Thirunallur came the procession of Lord Nataraja.
 This Lingam is also called Panchavarnehwara because of the changing colors.
-Venkata is now older and already thinking of writing his book.
 The Somaskandar murthi in this temple is his favorite deity.
-Venkata already knows the first verse in his book is going to be ‘Somaskandar Upasmahe’
+Venkata decides that first verse in his book, “the cathurdandi prakshika” is going to be ‘Somaskandar Upasmahe.’

 Chakrapani